zk1931/pulsefs/SPEC.md

 special version is used for file/directory creation as well as watching for file /directory creation/deletion as described later.

-A special directory `/pulsed` is reserved for use by pulsed.
+A special directory `/pulsefs` is reserved for use by pulsefs.

 creating a new regular file
 ---------------------------